mkrizmancic/sphero_formation/README.md

 1. In fourth terminal run `roslaunch sphero_formation tracking.launch`
 1. In fifth terminal run `roslaunch sphero_formation flocking.launch`

-You can manually control robots with Logitech F710 joystick.

 Flocking algorithm parameters can be changed during runtime with _rqt_reconfigure_.
+GUI for changing parameters is launched from `setup_*.launch` files.

+##### Manual control:
+Robots can be controlled manually with Logitech F710 joystick.

+TODO: specify button mappings